b-fitzpatrick/gemini/README.md

 # geMini
-A "genetically engineered" (ge) printer from mostly Prusa (Mini) components
+A "genetically engineered" (ge) printer from mostly Prusa (Mini) components.
+(Not saying it's a good name.)

 Many components are from the Prusa Mini (https://github.com/prusa3d/Original-Prusa-MINI), including the control board (https://github.com/prusa3d/Prusa-Firmware-Buddy).
 Many plastic parts are original, though many were inspired by or used some geometry from the Prusa design.

-The extruder is the MK3S+ R6 design (https://github.com/prusa3d/Original-Prusa-i3).
+The extruder is the MK3S+ R6 design (https://github.com/prusa3d/Original-Prusa-i3) with minor modifications.
 The belt-retention geometry of the x-carriage was mirrored to account for the motor being on the right side of the machine.
+The extruder-cover and extruder-body and extruder-cover were also modified to move the bed-leveling probe 5 mm towards the front of the machine.
+This was required to prevent interference between the bed-leveling probe and the build plate alignment posts.

 Firmware changes are required to handle the different extruder steps, relocated bed-leveling probe, shorter filament path, and reversed operation of the filament sensor.
 The "gemini" branch of https://github.com/b-fitzpatrick/Prusa-Firmware-Buddy is based on the official 4.3.1 firmware.
 (Diff: https://github.com/prusa3d/Prusa-Firmware-Buddy/compare/RELEASE-4.3.1...b-fitzpatrick:gemini)